 Kathleen J. Hancock

-Associate Professor and NREP Graduate Program Director, Humanities, Arts & Social Sciences
+Associate Professor, Humanities, Arts & Social Sciences

 Dr. Kathleen J. Hancock is Associate Professor of Political Science in the Humanities, Arts and Social Sciences Department.
 She is a core faculty member in, and former Director of, the M.S in Natural Resources & Energy Policy (NREP) and is Co-Director of the multidisciplinary Energy Minor.
 In 2015-16, Dr. Hancock was Visiting Researcher at Freie Universität Berlin where she worked on energy and regionalism and regionalism in the former Soviet space.
 Before earning her PhD at UCSD, Dr. Hancock worked in Washington, DC for ten years, including as a senior analyst in international security at the Government Accountability Office and lobbyist on nuclear arms control for the Federation of American Scientists.
 She also earned an MA in Science, Technology, and Public Policy at George Washington University.